cloudflare/workers-sdk/.changeset/sixty-dragons-grab.md

 Prompt for Opt-In:

 - When Error is thrown user will be prompted with yes (only sends this time), Always, and No (default).
-Always and No will be added to deafult.toml with a datetime property for future update checks.
+Always and No will be added to default.toml with a datetime property for future update checks.
 - If the property already exists it will skip the prompt.

 Sentry Tests: